How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 That was enough for a clue.

-Anyways, the bottom line is, get a domain that doesn’t confuse your audience; and saves you from the hectic process of changing domain names.
+So, it would be wise to get a domain that doesn’t confuse your audience; and also saves you from the hectic process of changing domain names.

 Always look for a “.com”: